Dildz/Southern-Hemisphere-Seasons/README.md

 ## Installation:

-1. Download and Extract: Download the mod package zip from releases and extract it into your SPT directory.
+1. Download and Extract: Download the mod package zip from releases and extract it into your game root (the folder containing `SPT_Runtime/`).
+The zip already contains the `SPT_Runtime\user\mods\` path, so the mod lands in `SPT_Runtime\user\mods\SouthernHemisphereSeasons`.

+   > Note for 4.0 users: SPT 4.1 renamed the server folder from `SPT/` to `SPT_Runtime/`.
+Use the 4.0.x
+   > release of this mod on SPT 4.0 — a 4.1 build will not load on a 4.0 server.

 2. Configuration:
    - The mod comes with a `config/config.jsonc` file where you can enable or disable the mod, force a season, or allow SPT seasonal events to override.